 The large number of responses you get is both a good and bad thing.
 It’s great because the person you’re talking to will react differently based upon what option you choose, changing the atmosphere from relatively good to an awkward one, yet the majority of your replies don’t actually change the narrative.
 After playing the game three times, although the deviations are good, characters will almost always find their way back onto the main dialogue track fairly quickly.
 So, although I encourage replayability (which you’ll most likely have to do if not using a guide anyway), don’t expect there to be a lot of changes until the final few days of the game.

-There are a number of choices you can make which ‘test’ your morality, seeing just how much you care about people or how ignorant you can be (such as picking your nose whilst they tell you about a tragic event in their past).
+There are a number of choices you can make that ‘tests’ your morality, seeing just how much you care about people or how ignorant you can be (such as picking your nose whilst they tell you about a tragic event in their past).
 These choices ‘reward’ you with Moral and Immoral points, providing bigger amounts depending on the level of how good or bad your reaction is.
 Although, just like choices, there doesn’t appear to be any major consequence for being overly good or bad.
 But, you do get a trophy for hitting a total of 1,000 points!

-There are some adult themes within the game, ones which can be quite disturbing – even if not shown on camera all the time.
+There are some adult themes within the game, ones that can be quite disturbing – even if not shown on camera all the time.
 There are situations of intended sexual abuse, children being killed, rubble crushing people, racist attacks, people being stoned to death, and SPOILER (highlight to see) human trafficking.
 They’re not all realistic and gory, so don’t worry about ‘painting the town red’ with the blood of the innocent, but I thought I’d mention it as I saw over on the Steam forums that people were complaining over the rating suggesting sexual themes – it basically means the above.

 I look Fabulous!